marcbenjake/Graduate-Majors-Employment-Analysis/README.md

    - Highest: Communications & Journalism (12,399); Lowest: Agriculture (824)

 9. **How many majors have unemployment above 6%?**
-   - 103 majors (59.9%) - majority of majors fail to beat national average
+   - 103 majors (59.9%) - the majority of majors fail to beat the national average

-10. **Which top 10 major has the highest percentage of part-time workers?**
+10. **Which top 10 majors have the highest percentage of part-time workers?**
     - Biology at 39.7% (corrected: using Part_time/Employed ratio)

 11. **Which majors have the largest earnings spread?**
-    - Astronomy, Pharmacy, and specialized Engineering fields show highest variability
+    - Astronomy, Pharmacy, and specialized Engineering fields show the highest variability

 12. **What are the strategic recommendations for improving outcomes?**
     - See Recommendations section below